Socialist Hollande ousts Sarkozy as French leader

-PARIS Socialist Francois Hollande swept to victory in France's presidential election on Sunday in a swing to the left at the heart of Europe and promised to start a pushback against German-led austerity policies.
+PARIS Socialist Francois Hollande swept to victory in France's presidential election on Sunday in a swing to the left at the heart of Europe that could start a pushback against German-led austerity.

-Hollande led conservative incumbent Nicolas Sarkozy by 51.3 percent to 48.7 percent with 83 percent of votes counted, the Interior Ministry said, bringing the centre-left back to government in Paris after a decade in opposition.
+Hollande beat conservative incumbent Nicolas Sarkozy by a decisive 51.9 percent to 48.1 percent, based on partial results, bringing the centre-left back to government after a decade in opposition.

-"Europe is watching us," the president-elect said in a victory speech in his constituency of Tulle in central France.
-"I'm sure that in many European countries there is relief and hope at the idea that austerity does not have to be our only fate."

-Sarkozy, punished for his failure to rein in 10-percent unemployment and for his brash personal style, was the 11th euro zone leader in succession to be swept from power since the currency bloc's debt crisis began in 2009.

-The outgoing president conceded defeat within 20 minutes of polls closing, telling supporters he had telephoned Hollande to wish him good luck in such trying times.
+The outgoing president conceded defeat within 20 minutes of the last polls closing at 8 p.m.
+(1800 GMT), telling supporters he had telephoned Hollande to wish him good luck.

 "I bear the full responsibility for this defeat," Sarkozy said, indicating he would withdraw from frontline politics.